MicrosoftDocs/learn/learn-pr/wwl-sci/design-identity-security-strategy/includes/3-recommend-identity-store-for-security.md

-application has been validated as compatible with Azure Active Directory, and you can become a [verified publisher](/azure/active-directory/develop/publisher-verification-overview) so that customers are certain you are the publisher of the app they are adding to their tenant.
+application has been validated as compatible with Azure Active Directory, and you can become a [verified publisher](/azure/active-directory/develop/publisher-verification-overview) so that customers are certain you're the publisher of the app they're adding to their tenant.

 Publishing the app gallery will make it easy for IT admins to integrate